masakikuchi/masakikuchi.github.io/_pages/about.md

 ---

 Welcome!
-I am a Ph.D. candidate in the [Department of Political Science](https://polisci.wustl.edu/) at [Washington University in St. Louis](https://wustl.edu/).
+I am a Ph.D.
+Candidate in the [Department of Political Science](https://polisci.wustl.edu/) at [Washington University in St. Louis](https://wustl.edu/).
 I was previously a Research Fellow for [Japan Society for the Promotion of Science](https://www.jsps.go.jp/english/e-pd/index.html).

-My research examines how international conflict reshapes domestic politics, with particular attention to how wartime experiences influence political behavior, foreign policy attitudes, and state-building processes over time.
-I employ survey experiments and computational methods to study the domestic consequences of international relations.
+My research examines how international conflict shapes social cohesion and security attitudes.
+Across contexts, I study how people experience war—through sacrifice, victimization, collective memory, and media—and how these experiences reshape political identities, group boundaries, and views of the outside world.
+My dissertation focuses on unequal wartime burdens across subnational groups and their consequences for national cohesion, state-society relations, and intergroup relations.
+Methodologically, I draw on survey experiments, causal inference, and computational methods.
 My work has been published or is forthcoming in peer-reviewed journals, including *Journal of Peace Research* and *BMC Public Health*.

 I received my BA (2019) and MA (2021) in Political Science from [Waseda University](https://www.waseda.jp/top/en/), Japan.
-Outside of academic work, I enjoy playing the violin and cheering for Cardinals.
+Outside of academic work, I enjoy playing the violin and cheering for the Cardinals.